Building Mac SEMs

 2. Add your own project files to the 'Source' folder of the project. e.g. 'mygain.cpp', 'mygain.h'.

 3. Open the Build Settings. e.g. right-click on the 'Target' 'SE Module' and choose 'Get info', then 'Build'.

 4. Search for setting 'Product Name' and change it from 'Inverter' to your module's name.
 Close the build settings.

 5. Build the project, your SEM should be in the mac/Build/Debug folder (or the mac/Build/Release folder depending on what target you built).
 You may also see the Inverter SEM in there (because it got copied with the Xcode project file), you can delete that.

 To use your module in a Mac VST3 plugin

-Copy your Mac SEM back to you Windows system.
+Copy your Mac SEM back to your Windows system and re-scan your modules.
 It goes in:

 Now when you Export a VST3 plugin, SynthEdit will include your Mac module in the bundle.
 To find your SEM, highlight the sem in the "products" folder, look on the info pane at the right for the filename.
 The small arrow icon will take you to that folder.